 Embark’s oral health test analyzes the bacteria in your dog’s mouth to help identify the cause of bad breath, gum disease, tooth loss, tooth decay, and other oral health issues.
 This test helps you evaluate the overall health of your dog’s oral microbiome to find out if they need a dental cleaning or have other oral concerns to address.
 See our personal experience with Embark’s Oral Health test.

 Looking for the latest Embark promo code?
-Use code: BESTDOG for up $40 off plus free shipping.
-Visit our dedicated Embark coupon article with the most up-to-date seasonal offers and discounts.
+Click here and use code: BESTDOG for up $40 off plus free shipping.
 Embark eGift cards are available in $50, $75, $100, $125, $150, and $200 increments.
 Give one to a friend or family member so they can pick out their own DNA test kit.

 Embark’s Genetic Research